 Without programs like LCCC’s three senior service programs, caregivers and family members would have to make the hard decision of placing their loved one into a more costly, full-care facility vs. caring for them at home with support services.

-Be Our Guest Adult Day, the only adult day program in Livingston County, offers the caregiver the ability to care for a loved one at home and either find some respite during the day or allows them ability to maintain their job while knowing their loved one is being cared for in a safe and stimulating environment.
+Be Our Guest Adult Day, the only adult day program in Livingston County, offers the caregiver the ability to care for a loved one at home and either find some respite during the day or allows them the ability to maintain their job while knowing their loved one is being cared for in a safe and stimulating environment.
 Resource Advocacy and Volunteer Caregiver provide the caregiver and senior with resources to meet their basic needs; get connected to local, state and federal resources; obtain rides to medical appointments; receive friendly visits; and in-home respite care – all support services for the caregiver & senior.

 Mark Robinson, Executive Director, shares his gratitude for this award and what it means for the people of Livingston County, “We have provided Be Our Guest Adult Day for 14 years and the other senior-serving programs for over 30 years.
 We are very committed to the older adult population and their caregivers.
 All of us at Livingston County Catholic Charities are grateful to the Ralph C. Wilson, Jr. Foundation for this grant and for the other support that the Foundation is providing to Caregivers across the region.”